nightconcept/any2/project/night-test-prd.md

 ### 2.1.
 NightTest Foundation

 - **Description:** `NightTest` is a C# application.
-Its `Program.cs` acts as an orchestrator that iterates through a defined list of test scenarios.
-Each test scenario is a self-contained `Night.IGame` instance. `Program.cs` launches each selected scenario using `Night.Framework.Run()`.
+Its `Program.cs` acts as an orchestrator that iterates through a defined list of test cases.
+Each test case is a self-contained `Night.IGame` instance. `Program.cs` launches each selected test case using `Night.Framework.Run()`.
 It also parses command-line arguments to control test execution (e.g., filtering for automated tests).

 - **Status:** Implemented (Core Orchestration).

 ### 2.2.
-Test Scenario Management
+Test Case Management

-- **Description:** Test scenarios are organized into "Test Modules".
-Each module is a class implementing the `NightTest.ITestModule` interface, which defines a method to provide a collection of individual test scenarios.
+- **Description:** Test cases are organized into "Test Modules".
+Each module is a class implementing the `NightTest.ITestModule` interface, which defines a method to provide a collection of individual test cases.
-    - Each individual test scenario is then implemented as a class that fulfills two contracts:
+    - Each individual test case is then implemented as a class that fulfills two contracts:
-        1.  `NightTest.ITestScenario`: Provides metadata like test name, type (Automated/Manual), and description.
+        1.  `NightTest.ITestCase`: Provides metadata like test name, type (Automated/Manual), and description.
 It also includes a method for the orchestrator to provide a `TestRunner` instance.
         2.  `Night.IGame`: Implements the necessary methods (`Load`, `Update`, `Draw`, input handlers, etc.) to run as a standalone game via `Night.Framework.Run()`.

-  - Each test scenario is responsible for:
+  - Each test case is responsible for:
     - Managing its own lifecycle (initialization, updates, drawing).
     - Determining its pass/fail status based on its specific test logic.
     - Measuring its own execution duration.
     - Reporting its result (name, type, status, duration, details) to the central `TestRunner` instance upon completion (typically before it signals `Night.Window.Close()`).
     - For `Manual` tests, current implementations (e.g., `ConcreteDummyManualTest`) use simple keyboard inputs (e.g., Space to pass, Escape to fail) within their own `IGame` loop.
 A more generalized or UI-driven approach for manual test interaction is a future consideration (see Section 6).

   - `Program.cs` discovers/instantiates `ITestModule` implementations (e.g., from a predefined list within `Program.cs` itself, or by scanning assemblies in the `Modules/` directory in the future).
-It then calls a method on each module to get all its `ITestScenario` objects.
+It then calls a method on each module to get all its `ITestCase` objects.
-  - `Program.cs` supports a command-line argument (e.g., `--run-automated`) to filter the execution to only "automated" test scenarios.
+  - `Program.cs` supports a command-line argument (e.g., `--run-automated`) to filter the execution to only "automated" test cases.
 If the argument is not provided, all defined tests will be attempted.

 - **Status:** Implemented (Core Management, Module-based Execution, Basic Manual Test Input).

 ### 2.3.
 Test Reporting Object

-- **Description:** A dedicated reporting object (`TestRunner.cs`) collects and aggregates results from all executed test scenarios.
+- **Description:** A dedicated reporting object (`TestRunner.cs`) collects and aggregates results from all executed test cases.
-  - `Program.cs` instantiates `TestRunner` and provides it to each `ITestScenario` before it runs.
+  - `Program.cs` instantiates `TestRunner` and provides it to each `ITestCase` before it runs.
-  - Each `ITestScenario` (acting as an `IGame`) calls a method on the `TestRunner` instance (e.g., `RecordResult()`) to submit its outcome (name, type, status, duration, details) when it finishes.
+  - Each `ITestCase` (acting as an `IGame`) calls a method on the `TestRunner` instance (e.g., `RecordResult()`) to submit its outcome (name, type, status, duration, details) when it finishes.
-  - `TestRunner` also maintains a registry of all known scenarios (even if not run due to filtering) to provide a comprehensive summary.
+  - `TestRunner` also maintains a registry of all known test cases (even if not run due to filtering) to provide a comprehensive summary.

-- **Output:** After all selected scenarios have been processed, `Program.cs` instructs the `TestRunner` to generate:
+- **Output:** After all selected test cases have been processed, `Program.cs` instructs the `TestRunner` to generate:

     1. **Primary Output: `test_report.json`**: A JSON file detailing the status of all tracked tests (including executed and skipped ones).
         - Example `test_report.json` structure (updated `status` values and `skipped` counts):